-Through the years, Lang also continued her work as a church musician, now having led the music program at the Port Charlotte SDA church for thirty years.
+Through the years, Lang also continued her work as a church musician, leading the music program at the Port Charlotte SDA church for many years.
 She was able to take a break in 1999 after serving in that capacity for 28 years, when Marvin Robertson, dean of the school of music and choir director at Southern Adventist University for 33 years, retired and moved to the area and assumed that responsibility.
 She returned to that post when he left the area in 2006.

 Both the Liberty Singers and her church choir were known for the quality of their singing as well as for the blend of their voices.
 This has been considered by those have studied voice with her or listened to her students to be the result of the excellence of her work as a voice teacher.

 Beginning in 1979, Lang developed a troubling speech problem that reduced her speaking to a whisper and ended her career as a singer.
 It has been a frustrating experience for one whose voice in earlier years enabled her to freely express her musical feelings in a way that inspired so many.